ratmir-miftachov/Nonparametric-Shapley-Curves/README.md

 # Shapley Curves: A Smoothing Perspective

-This repository contains the implementation code for the paper ["Shapley Curves: A Smoothing Perspective"](https://www.tandfonline.com/doi/full/10.1080/07350015.2024.2365781), which is published in the Journal of Business and Economic Statistics.
+This repository contains the implementation code for the paper ["Shapley Curves: A Smoothing Perspective"](https://www.tandfonline.com/doi/full/10.1080/07350015.2024.2365781), published in the Journal of Business and Economic Statistics.

 ## Abstract